jianv/jianv.github.io/_posts/2015-03-21-EMB-Simulations.md

 ---
-title: "GPS-Reflectometry:The Electromagnetic Bias Simulation"
+title: "GPS-Reflectometry: The Electromagnetic Bias Simulation"
 date: 2015-03-21
 excerpt: "The electromagnetic (EM) bias originates from the non-symmetric property of sea wave due to the sea wave crests are sharper than sea wave troughs.
 This post focuses on the estimation of theoretical EM bias for ground-based GPS-R altimetry."
 mathjax: "true"